enormandeau/stacks_workflow/README.md

 `04-all_samples` folder.
 The script behaves differently for samples that are present only once in the `01-info_files/sample_information.csv` and for those that are present more than once.
-If a sample is present only once, a link is created, thus using no additional disk space.
+If a sample is present only once, a link is created, using no additional disk space.
 If it is present more than once, all the copies are concatenated into one file, doubling the amount of disk space taken by this sample (all the individual files PLUS the combined one).